 This course covers the various aspects of the vibration engineering practice from the analysis of measured data to the simulation using a finite element model.
 Theoretical, numerical and experimental approaches are described to learn how to recognize, model and understand nonlinear behavior.
 Hands-on practice with the Nonlinear Identification to Design (NI2D) software serve to illustrate the new methods, concepts and tools.
 Two real aerospace applications, namely a F-16 aircraft and an Airbus Defence and Space satellite, are also studied thoroughly.

-Introduction to nonlinearities and to the NI2D software
+Introduction to nonlinearities and to the NI2D software: lecture and tutorial

 Practically all theoretical lectures are illustrated using tutorials in the NI2D software.